 Formed in 2005, the band spent four years playing just about anywhere they could.
 “We just wanted to be able to play for any crowd and turn heads”, says banjo player Joe Kollar.
 “We played everywhere.
 Coffee houses, bars, churches, rock clubs, Bluegrass festivals and the streets…a lot on the streets.
 We didn’t make any money, but what we learned was invaluable”.

-After the release of their Debut CD “Rally Day” in 2009, the band has spent most of the last 4 years on the road.
+After the release of their Debut CD “Rally Day” in 2009, the band has spent most of the last 5 years on the road.
 With club and festival appearances alongside of artists such as Bela Fleck, Old Crow Medicine Show, Rusted Root, Del McCoury, Brett Dennen, The Wailers, Railroad Earth, Robert Randolph, Rubblebucket, Leon Russell, Emmylou Harris and Donna the Buffalo, Driftwood is making serious waves on the East Coast scene.
-In the last three years they’ve played over 475 shows.
-With the release of their second CD “A Rock & Roll Heart” in 2011, the band landed spins on a slew of great radio shows and stations such as WFUV’s Sunday Breakfast with John Platt (New York, NY); KZSU (Stanford, CA), WCBE (Columbus, OH), WNRN (Charlottesville, VA), WUNC (Chapel Hill), NC and WDVX (Knoxville, TN).
+In the last three years they’ve played over 500 shows.

 In November 2012, Driftwood started work on their third and latest CD.
 Despite a grueling tour schedule and very little time at home, the recordings were finished in the summer of 2013.
 The self-titled new disc was recorded in a church outside of Ithaca, NY with Grammy-winning engineer Robby Hunter.
-It is set to be released on December 3rd, 2013.
+It was released on December 3rd, 2013 and earned the band performances on such radio shows as West Virginia’s Mountain Stage and WAMU’s Bluegrass Country.
+It also landed spins on a slew of great radio stations such as KZSU (Stanford, CA), WCBE (Columbus, OH) WNRN (Charlottesville, VA), WUNC (Chapel Hill), WDVX (Knoxville, TN) WOUB, (Athens, GA) KDRP (Austin, TX), WUMB (Boston, MA) and Sirius XM to name a few.